Kaichi-Nakajima/java-project/README.md

 watchlist
 - As a user I want to be able to classify a show as short, medium or long
-- As a user I want to be able to classify how recommendable a show is.
 - As a user I want to be able to see the number of short (1-25 episodes), medium (26-65 episodes) and long(66+ episode) shows
-- As a user I want to be able to select a recommendability classification and view a list with that classification